firejq/ejulezhu_user/README.md

 ## Build the project

-Also in the project root directory,type the code as bellow:
+Also in the project root directory, type the code as bellow:

 ```powershell
 gulp
 ```

-After completing the above two steps,you will see the app in your browser.
+After completing the above two steps, you will see the app in your browser.